Woman in a head scarf looking concerned

 Your medical team

 Your medical team knows you best and has information on your particular cancer, your treatment and your general health.
-Try to get a number and email address when you’re at the hospital, so you can contact the team if you have any questions.
+Try to get a phone number when you’re at the hospital, so you can contact the team if you have any questions.

 Our cancer nurses